-Company description a.
+The company is active in three areas in biofuels: a.
 Traditional fermentation of cereal grains and sugar cane for the commercial production of bioethanol b.
 Traditional transesterification for the production of biodiesel from cereal and vegetable oils. c.
-Multiple technology options for the commercial demonstration of cellulosic fuel production.
+Commercial scale cellulosic fuel production.
 Overall, the company has €7256 in sales, 24,000 employees and €1.365 in […]

 In Connecticut, researchers at UConn have found that the fiber crop Cannabis sativa, known as industrial hemp, has properties that make it viable and even attractive as a raw material, or feedstock, for producing biodiesel.
 The plant’s ability to grow in infertile soils also reduces the need to grow it on primary croplands, which can […]

 In Portugal, IncBio has signed a contract with SPA Renewables S.A, to supply an 8,000MT per year biodiesel plant, to be installed in Corinth, Greece.
 This plant will use IncBio’s ultrasonic reactors to produce EN14214 biodiesel from Used Cooking Oil (UCO), collected locally.
 This will be one of the most advanced and efficient transesterification plants […]

 In Missouri, Blue Sun has received BQ-9000 producer status from the National Biodiesel Accreditation Commission and National Biodiesel Board.
 This places Blue Sun in a select group of fewer than 50 companies that have received the certification.
 The NBAC’s National Biodiesel Accreditation Program, BQ-9000®, is a cooperative and voluntary program for the accreditation of producers […]